Eagle Rock (song)

-"Eagle Rock" is the debut single by Australian rock band Daddy Cool, released in 1971 on the Sparmac record label.
-It went on to become the best-selling Australian single of the year, achieving gold status in eleven weeks, and remaining at No. 1 on the national charts for a (then) record ten weeks.
+"Eagle Rock" is a song by Australian rock band Daddy Cool, released as their debut single in 1971 on the Sparmac record label.
+It went on to become the best-selling Australian single of the year, achieving gold status in eleven weeks, and remaining at No. 1 on the Kent Music Report for a (then) record ten weeks.
 "Eagle Rock" also spent 17 weeks at the No. 1 spot on the Melbourne Top 40 Singles Chart.
-The song was re-released by Wizard Records in 1982, and reached No. 17 on the Australian singles chart.
+The song was re-released by Wizard Records in 1982 and reached No. 17 on the Australian singles chart.

 In New Zealand, the song has charted three times.
-In 1971 it reached No. 17, in 1986 it was in the charts for ten weeks, reaching No. 19, and in 1990 it was No. 1 for four weeks, staying in the charts for 15 weeks and achieving gold status.
+In 1971, it reached No. 17 on Listener's single chart; in 1986, it reached No. 19 on the RIANZ Singles Chart; and in 1990, it topped the RIANZ chart for four weeks, staying in the top 50 for fifteen weeks and achieving gold status.
+The accompanying promotional video, directed by Chris Löfvén, shows the band in locations around Melbourne.
+Over the years, "Eagle Rock" has been regarded as one of the most influential and acclaimed Australian songs.

+Background

 Guitarist, vocalist and the song's writer Ross Wilson was living and performing in London when he wrote the song.
 He explained his inspiration for the song:

 "Eagle Rock" was a 1920s black dance performed with the arms outstretched and the body rocking from side to side.
 "Doing the eagle rock" is also a metaphor for sexual intercourse.
 The 1913 song "Ballin' the Jack" has the line "Stretch your lovin' arms straight out in space / Then do the Eagle Rock with style and grace".

-The accompanying promotional video, directed by Chris Löfvén, shows the band in locations around Melbourne.

-In May 2001, Australasian Performing Right Association (APRA) celebrated its 75th anniversary by naming the Best Australian Songs of all time, as decided by a 100-strong industry panel, "Eagle Rock" was declared second behind the Easybeats' "Friday on My Mind".

-In 2010, "Eagle Rock" was added to the National Film and Sound Archive's Sounds of Australia registry.

-In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Eagle Rock" was ranked number 21.